 During the routine admission round a 'waiting list' will be administered if the school has more applicants than places available.
 An applicant's position on the waiting list is determined according to the oversubscription criteria that applied to applicants at the time of the original allocation of places.
-After 1st March 2022, this waiting list will be used by the LA, who will continue to offer places on the School's behalf until 31st December 2022.
+After 1st March 2024, this waiting list will be used to offer places until 31st January 2025.
 After all offers have been accepted or declined by the LA deadline, parents/carers of children above the cut-off point who change their preference following allocation day, because their child was offered a higher preference, will be added to the waiting list according to the over-subscription criteria.
-Any child who moves into the designated area, following receipt of confirmation of change of preferences from the LA and documentary evidence of the new address, will be re-ranked according to the oversubscription criteria on 1st September 2022.
+Any child who moves into the designated area, following receipt of confirmation of change of preferences from the LA and documentary evidence of the new address, will be re-ranked according to the oversubscription criteria on 1st September 2024.